iov-one/docs/docs/weave/welcome.md

 ### Upgrading the state machine

-Of course, during the lifetime of the blockchain, we will want to update the software and expand functionality.
-However, the new software must also be able to re-run all transactions since genesis.
+Of course, during the lifetime of the blockchain, we want to update the software and expand its functionality.
+However, the new software must also be able to re-run all transactions since its genesis.
 [Read more](weave/basics/04-state.md#upgrading-the-state-machine)

 ### UTXO vs Account Model